-If the Planning Commission's decision is appealed, the City Council will consider whether the action taken by the Planning Commission was erroneously taken and may sustain, modify, or overrule Planning Commission's action.
-In order for the Planning Commission's decision to be overturned on appeal, the City Council must find that the action taken by the Planning Commission was erroneous and inconsistent with the intent of the Zoning District regulations that regulate the proposed action (WMC §14-10.1106).
+Upon the timely appeal of a Planning Commission decision, the City Council considers whether the action taken by the Planning Commission was erroneously taken and may sustain, modify, or overrule Planning Commission's action.
+In order to overturn the Planning Commission's decision, the City Council must find that the action taken by the Planning Commission was erroneous and inconsistent with the intent of the Zoning District regulations (and in this case Government Code Section 65660 et seq) that regulate the proposed action (WMC § 14-10.1106).

-DISCUSSION
+DISCUSSION: